particle1331/ok-transformer/README.md

 ## Installation

-Installing a [utilities package](https://github.com/particle1331/inefficient-networks/tree/master/src) for this project.
+Installing a [helper package](https://github.com/particle1331/inefficient-networks/tree/master/src).
 Note that code can be easily refactored to not have this dependency.
-This only contains functions for downloading datasets from Kaggle, setting up the directory structure, and configuring random seeds and plots.

 ```text
 pip install inefficient-networks==0.1.0
 ```

-Building the book:
+Building the Jupyter book:

 ```bash
 $ # cd to root directory